 How Recipients Are Chosen

-Each year hundreds of people are nominated to receive a Courage Award in one of five categories: Addiction, Medical, Mental Health, Physical Rehabilitation or Youth.
+Each year hundreds of people are nominated to receive a Courage Award in one of five categories: Addiction, Medical, Mental Health, Physical Rehabilitation & Youth.

-The five chosen recipients are featured in interviews in The Vancouver Courier, on Global BC News and on News1130 radio.
-The recipients will be announced in May with an online celebration.
+The five chosen recipients are featured in interviews with our Media Partners – Global BC & CityNews1130.
+The recipients will be announced at the Courage To Come Back Awards.

 The Courage To Come Back Awards are proudly presented by Wheaton Precious Metals.